osada-shinji/autolisp-language/README.md

 # Autolisp' language support README
 ## Enjoy autolisp' language scripting
-### This extension is a general-purpose coding environment for AutoCAD's Autolisp language.
+This extension is a general-purpose coding environment for AutoCAD's AutoLISP language.
 It can also be used as a LISP development environment for compatible CAD.

 * With extension "lsp" "mnl".
 * Syntax highlight.